reputage/didery/docs/api/public_api/public_api.md

 ```

 # Key Revocation
-For simplicity didery handles key revocation by rotating to the null key.
-This is done by sending a rotation request to the didery server and setting the new pre rotated key to null.
+For simplicity Didery handles key revocation by rotating to the null key.
+This is done by sending a rotation request to the Didery server and setting the new pre rotated key to null.
 The "signer" index needs to point to the null key.
-As shown below the index jumps from 0 to 2 so that anyone who comes along later and verifies your keys with didery will see that you don't have a current valid key.
+As shown below the index jumps from 0 to 2 so that anyone who comes along later and verifies your keys with Didery will see that you don't have a current valid key.

 ##### Existing Data
-Suppose the didery servers already have this data.
+Suppose the Didery servers already have this data.
 ```
 [
     {